As a licensed RN, you can get your Bachelor of Science in Nursing in as little as 12 months and, if you choose, completely online.

 Advance your career by advancing your degree.
-As a licensed RN, you can complete the RN-BSN program on your own terms through choosing either a full-time or part-time schedule and online or in-person delivery.
+As a licensed RN, you can complete the RN-BSN program on your own terms through choosing either a full-time or part-time schedule and online delivery.
 This 33-39 credit program can be completed in just 12-16 months when attending full-time.

 Accelerated BSN as a Second-Degree Program for RNs

 Advance your career by advancing your degree with an additional bachelor's degree.
 Individuals with both an RN license and a degree from an accredited college or university may be eligible to enroll in the nursing program to pursue a Bachelor of Science in Nursing (BSN) degree.
-This 27-33 credit program is designed to allow second-degree students to complete degree requirements in just 12-16 months through online or in-person courses.
+This 27-33 credit program is designed to allow second-degree students to complete degree requirements in just 12-16 months through online courses.

 RN to BSN Articulation Agreements

 Those who have completed the Associate Degree in Nursing program at one of the community colleges or a Nursing Diploma from one of the schools of nursing below are automatically admissible to Waynesburg’s RN-BSN program after meeting the University's admission requirements and upon receiving their license as a Registered Nurse.
 Incoming students will have the opportunity to transfer up to 91 credits.

 Community College of Allegheny County (CCAC)

 UPMC Schools of Nursing

 UPMC Shadyside School of Nursing

 Waynesburg University has been approved to participate in the National Council for State Authorization Reciprocity Agreements.